-Combined with the beauty of the River Nile – the powerful Murchison Falls – this is one of the best places in Uganda to see a pride of lions.
-This is the only park in Uganda where you can see the Big-5 when you incorporate Ziwa Rhino Sanctuary.
+Combined with the beauty of the River Nile – the mighty Murchison Falls – this is one of the best places in Uganda to see a pride of lions.
+It is the only Park in Uganda where you can see the Big-5 when you incorporate Ziwa Rhino Sanctuary.

 You can also do a two-day safari here and still see lions and other wildlife.

-The Lions of Murchison Falls Park not to be missed.
+The Lions of Murchison Falls Park is not to be missed.

-Most visitors to Queen Elizabeth will see lions in the northern area such as the Kasenyi Plains.
-This is a very fruitful area for those on a photographic Lion Hunt.
+Most visitors to Queen Elizabeth will see lions in the northern area, such as the Kasenyi Plains.
+It is a very fruitful area for those on a photographic Lion Hunt.

-Normally on a wildlife game drive in the northern area lions can be spotted, especially on the early morning and late afternoon ones.
+Generally, on a wildlife game drive in the northern area, lions can be spotted, especially in the early morning and late afternoon ones.
 Lions on the Kasenyi often rest in the Euphoria Trees that are commonly found here.
 On the rare occasion, they can be seen as you are taking Kazinga Chanel Boat Safari in the late afternoon.

 Ishasha Tree-Climbing Lions – Queen Elizabeth:

-Best Places to see Lions in Uganda – Ishasha region is in the South of Queen Elizabeth Park where you can find the Tree Climbing Lions up in the fig trees during the day time.
+Best Places to see Lions in Uganda – Ishasha region is in the South of Queen Elizabeth Park, where you can find the Tree Climbing Lions up in the fig trees during the day time.
 They sleep in the trees up to 15 hours a day.
-Game drives there are best done past 8 AM in order to see the Lions in the Trees.
+Game drives there are best done past 8 AM to see the Lions in the Trees.

-No one has evr guigured the real reason as to why the Lions climb into the trees, some think it is a cultural, Lion Pride thing.
+No one has ever figured the real reason as to why the Lions climb into the trees.
+Some think it is a cultural, Lion Pride thing.
 Others suggest that it is a way of avoiding insects on the ground.
 No matter what the reason is, the sight of the Lions in trees is an awesome one.

-Many Visitors do not realize that Ishasha with its tree-climbing Lions is inside of Queen Elizabeth which it is.
+Many visitors do not realize that Ishasha, with its tree-climbing Lions, is inside Queen Elizabeth, which it is.

 Queen Elizabeth has an activity that most Visitors to Queen Elizabeth Park do not partake in unless you are on a safari with us.
 We think that the Lion Tracking Research during the mornings with the Uganda Carnivore Project that is a most rewarding experience.

-It is not only a Lion sighting experience but a learning experience where you find out more about Lions, the human-wildlife conflict that often happens when Lions go outside of the park or even to some of the fishing villages in the Park along the Kazinga Channel.
+It is not only a Lion sighting experience but a learning experience where you find out more about Lions.
+This human-wildlife conflict often happens when Lions go outside of the Park or even to some of the fishing villages in the Park on the Kazinga Channel.

-You will see lions in the other portions of the park and the nice thing about Queen Elizabeth Park – it can easily be combined with Gorilla Tracking at Bwindi Impenetrable Forest.
+You will see lions in the other portions of the Park and the beautiful thing about Queen Elizabeth Park – it can easily be combined with Gorilla Tracking at Bwindi Impenetrable Forest.

-Seeing Lions in the wild of Africa in the Pearl of Africa is a most thrilling treat – seeing a pride of lions – a lion family at Murchison Falls Park, Kidepo Valley Park or Queen Elizabeth Park is simply awesome – the Tree Climbing Lions of Ishasha is amazing and not to be missed.
+Seeing Lions in the wild of Africa is the most thrilling treat.
+Seeing a pride of lions – a lion family at Murchison Falls Park, Kidepo Valley Park or Queen Elizabeth Park is merely awesome – the Tree Climbing Lions of Ishasha is amazing and not to be missed.

 Lions in Uganda as in other parts of Africa are under threat – mostly from pastoralists and encroaching villages – yet the Lion remains one of the animals that visitors to Uganda want to see in Uganda.

-- A lioness will usually give birth to a litter of about 3 cubs.
+- A lioness will usually give birth to a litter of about three cubs.

 - Lions roar to attract mates

-- The hunt for prey is done by the females whereas males act as protectors and the hunt is done in packs.
+- The females do the hunt for prey, whereas males act as protectors, and the hunt is done in packs.